hclivess/nado/README.md

 http://127.0.0.1:9173/announce_peer?ip=207.180.218.90 but put your own IP as the argument after ```http://```.
 For this, you must have [port 9173 open](https://www.google.com/search?q=port+forwarding+guide) so the node is accessible from the internet.

+## Wallet
+You can download the [official NADO wallet here](https://github.com/hclivess/nado-microwallet) or on the [release page of NADO](https://github.com/hclivess/nado/releases).

 ## Remote access

 After running the node, you can access it at http://127.0.0.1:9173 from where all API calls used by the node itself are accessible.
 Here are some examples: